All families share the same need for clarity, respect, and strong advocacy.

 In Washington, when a child is born to married parents (or parents in a registered domestic partnership), parentage is generally presumed for both spouses.
 However, in most other circumstances, no such presumption applies.
 When Washington’s presumption of parentage doesn’t apply, LGBTQ spouses and partners may need to take affirmative steps to establish their parental rights.

-What this entails will depend on the specific circumstances at hand.
-In many cases, unmarried LGBTQ parents can file a Voluntary Acknowledgment of Parentage (VAP) to establish their respective parental rights.
-But, additional steps may also be necessary, and, given the critical importance of clearly and unambiguously establishing parentage, it is important to work closely with an experienced Seattle LGBTQ family lawyer throughout this process.
+What this entails will depend on your situation.
+In many cases, unmarried LGBTQ co-parents can file a Voluntary Acknowledgment of Parentage (VAP) to establish parental rights.
+Because clearly and legally establishing parentage is essential, it’s important to work closely with an experienced LGBTQ family lawyer throughout this process.

 Committed Intimate Relationships

-If you would like to speak with a Seattle LGBTQ family lawyer about any of our services discussed above, we invite you to get in touch.
-Call us at 206-784-3049 or contact us online to arrange a confidential consultation.
+If you would like to speak with an LGBTQ family lawyer about your family law or co-parenting matter, we invite you to get in touch.